Open topic with navigation

 ping-timeout database option, where

 n is the timeout interval in seconds.
 NuoDB recommends an interval timeout of 60 seconds or greater.
-When network communication with a process times out, the process is evicted from the database by its peers.
-See Database Options.
+For more information on

-heartbeatPeerTimeout=0, is that a peer waits for a ping acknowledgement forever and does not disconnect a non-responsive peer.
+45, which means a peer waits 45 seconds for a ping acknowledgment before disconnecting a non-responsive peer.
 For a peer to automatically disconnect a non-responsive peer, set

-heartbeatPeerTimeout to a value greater than the setting of the
+heartbeatPeerTimeout to a value greater than the value set for the

 20 seconds for the